DeanAvery7088/DeanAvery7088/README.md

 ### Hi there 👋

 After a several year hiatus, I'm working to re-establish a career in software development.
 I'm interested in the areas of game development, blockchain, and AI.
-I'm currently spending time working on a Harvard course developing in Lua and C#.
+I'm currently spending time working on a Harvard course developing in Lua and C# as well as taking courses through Udemy.

 <!--
 **DeanAvery7088/DeanAvery7088** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.